 IF I ONLY KNEW THEN WHAT I KNOW NOW!
-HOW I SERIOUSLY OVER DID MY FIRST MEDICINAL HERBAL PLANT SHOPPING TRIP!
-AND MY MORE THAN 20 ITEM LIST FOR MY HERBAL GARDEN.
+I SERIOUSLY OVER DID MY FIRST MEDICINAL HERB SHOPPING List!

 As you all will come to know, herbal plants as medicine have been in my life a long time.
 So it was no surprise that when I finally had space to start my own herb garden it was on!
-I found 20 billion medicinal herbal plant lists and their uses online.
+I made a giant medicinal herb list and researched all their uses online.
 I bought a few books.
 I compiled a list of all the possible ailments I could need a plant for.

 And then I made the shopping list!